mikez3/Split-Learning-Privacy-Preserving-Record-Linkage/README.md

 For faster execution times with large datasets, it is recommended to use [cuML](https://docs.rapids.ai/api/cuml/stable/).
 Alternatively, [Scikit-learn](https://scikit-learn.org/) can be used as a backend instead of cuML. -->

-## Prepare clients' configs with proper data information
+## Train and save models
 A script is used to automatically train and also create the configuration files for a specific setting.
-This script saves each model from split learning to trained_models/shuffle folder.
-Each part represents a different shuffle to the data.
+This script saves each model from split learning to `trained_models/shuffle` folder.
+Each part represents a different shuffle of the data.
 You can run the script with the following command:

 ```bash